rpkr-in/mcp-server-atlassian-bitbucket/README.md

 ### What permissions do I need?

+**For Standard Atlassian credentials** (Option 1):
+- Your regular Atlassian account with access to Bitbucket
+- API token with default permissions

+**For Bitbucket App Passwords** (Option 2):
-For **read-only access** (viewing repos, PRs, commits):
+- For **read-only access** (viewing repos, PRs, commits):
   - Workspaces: Read
   - Repositories: Read
   - Pull Requests: Read

-For **full functionality** (creating PRs, commenting):
+- For **full functionality** (creating PRs, commenting):
   - Add "Write" permissions for Repositories and Pull Requests

 ### Can I use this with private repositories?